WeiZhang1988/proj_x/README.md

 This is a simple example template with ROS2 humble and occupancy perception ground truth generation and application in network.

-Currently there are module_interface, module_x, and module_y in the project as examples module_y is specifically for occupancy.
+Currently there are module_interface, module_x, and module_y in the project as examples

+module_y is specifically for occupancy perception.

 For example template with ROS2 humble: